lanru2001/Automate-WordPress-Apps-with-MySQL-on-Kubernetes-over-AWS-using-Ansible/README.md

-Automate Kubernetes Cluster Using Ansible.
+Automate Kubernetes Cluster Using Terraform.

 Launch EC2-instances on AWS Cloud for master and slave.

 Create roles that will configure master node and slave node separately.

-Launch a WordPress and MySQL database connected to it in the respective slaves.
+Launch a WordPress and MySQL database connect to it in the respective slaves.

-Expose the WordPress pod and client able hit the WordPress IP with its respective port.
+Expose the WordPress pod and client to hit the WordPress IP with its respective port.

 Create a dynamic inventory:
 - Installing Python3: $ yum install python3 -y